Vapor Barriers in walls, why polyethylene can be problematic

 - Joe Lstiburek, Principal of Building Science Corporation

 The USA & Canada has many climatic zones, so there is not one building envelope that can possibly serve them all.
 The automatic installation of a polyethylene vapour barrier in every home from the Hudson Bay to the vineyards of Southern Ontario to the deserts of Arizona meets the state & provincial building codes, but completely ignores the reality of how different those climates are.

 Many parts of the country can range from extreme cold to extreme heat and humidity, with temperatures that vary as much as 60 degrees Celsius or more.
 In areas like that, the vapour barrier that works great in February isn't doing you any favours in July.
 During those 30+° Celsius days with relative humidity levels upwards of 80% and an indoor air-conditioned environment some 10 degrees cooler, that vapour barrier is on the wrong side.

 Is the solution then to not install a vapour barrier?
 No, but since there isn't a perfect solution that meets the needs of both climatic extremes, we should find a solution that at least takes them both into account.

-The vast majority of Canadians live near the southern border of the country, so for most of us a vapour barrier (or more accurately semi-permeable vapour retarder) that allows a certain amount of water vapour to pass through a wall could actually serve us better over the course of the year.
+The vast majority of Americans & Canadians live in a temperate climate, so for most of us a vapour barrier (or more accurately semi-permeable vapor retarder) that allows a certain amount of water vapour to pass through a wall could actually serve us better over the course of the year.

 As warm, humid air cools, air molecules shrink and squeeze out the moisture.
 This can be a problem if it happens inside your walls, so vapour barriers are there to mitigate that.